RetroDECK/ES-DE/USERGUIDE.md

 ## Themes

-ES-DE is fully themeable, and although the application ships with the comprehensive rbsimple-DE and modern-DE theme sets, you can use any RetroPie-compatible EmulationStation themes as well.
+ES-DE is fully themeable, and although the application ships with the comprehensive rbsimple-DE and modern-DE theme sets, you can use most RetroPie-compatible EmulationStation themes as well.
 Just be aware that ES-DE has added additional theme functionality compared to the RetroPie fork and more still will be added in future versions.
 This means that you may not get the full benefits of the application if you're using a theme set which has not been updated specifically for ES-DE.
 Some themes may also look slightly different as bugs that were present in the RetroPie fork have been fixed.
 Also note that most Batocera and Recalbox themes are not compatible as these forks are quite different.

 As a side comment, the terms _theme_ and _theme set_ are both used when talking about theming.
 The technically correct term for what you apply to the application to achieve a different look is a _theme set_ as it's a collection of a number of themes for a number of game systems.
 But in practice it doesn't matter as both terms refer to the same thing and the terms are used interchangeably in this guide.